semantic-flow/sflo/documentation/concept.mesh.resource.folder._meta-flow.md

 created: 1751206968994
 ---

-The physical representation of the [[concept.mesh.resource.element.flow.metadata]]
+The physical representation of the [[concept.mesh.resource.element.flow.node-metadata]]